-These are two examples in which there was no dazzling transfiguration: one from very near the beginning of His life, the other very near its end.
-But I believe that God gives these examples of how Jesus' innate holiness definitely set him apart from others.
+These are two examples in which there was no dazzling transfiguration, one from very near the beginning of His life and the other very near its end.
+But I believe that God gives these examples of how Jesus' innate holiness definitely set Him apart from others.
 The disciples, even from time to time as we just saw, experienced things that blew the wind right out of them and knocked the pride out of them.

 The very fact that God commands us to be holy shows that, to some degree, God's holiness can be attained over and above merely being declared holy as a result of our calling.
 God does not command us to seek after things that are either of no use or absolutely cannot be attained.
 Therefore some degree of holiness can be attained—a degree that God will be pleased that we have.

 When this possibility of attainment is combined with what He showed us through Moses, in Exodus 34, it teaches us that some measure of this quality can be imparted to those who have an intimate relationship with God, as Moses surely did.
 His face was glowing because of being in the presence of God.
 That was not natural for Moses or any other man.
 God gave him that quality.

 We of course know that it declined until it was gone.
 However, the lesson is there: holiness can be attained to, and those within a close relationship with God are going to receive help from Him, so that some of His holiness is transferred by His spirit to us.